 Escaping the hustle and bustle of modern society, living off the grid entails disconnecting from municipal utilities and relying on sustainable, alternative sources for energy, water, and other necessities.
-Proper preparation is key to ensuring a smooth transition if you’re considering this lifestyle change.
+To put it simply, you're on your own.

 Going completely off the grid brings both its advantages and disadvantages.
 Integrating your home into a natural environment will bring a lower carbon footprint and more aesthetic surroundings.